mircealungu/reconstruction/2_Abstraction.md

 - Could we use ...
 LLMs?

 - Are there other abstractions that we didn't discuss about?
 What could they be?

+- Using code duplication technology to *erase* all the repetitive patterns in the code; everything that is left is the architecture.

 # Personalizing your Project